-Charly made no answer, though the dusky-skinned Siwash grunted, and in a few more minutes they silently commenced their meal, which was promptly finished.
-They struck the tent, and packed it with their sleeping-bags and provisions upon the sled, and then, taking up the traces, set out across the ice.
-The light had grown clearer now, and the snow was thinning, but it still whirled about them, and lay piled in drawn-out wreaths to lee of every hummock or ragged ridge.
-They floundered knee-deep, and in the softer places the weight upon the traces grew unpleasantly heavy.
+Charly made no answer, though the dusky-skinned Siwash grunted, and in a few more minutes they silently commenced their meal.
+It was promptly finished, and they struck the tent, and packed it with their sleeping bags and provisions upon the sled, and then, taking up the traces, set out across the ice.
+The light had grown a little clearer now, and the snow was thinning, but it still whirled about them, and lay piled in drawn-out wreaths to lee of every hummock or ragged ridge.
+They floundered through them knee-deep, and in the softer places the weight upon the traces grew unpleasantly heavy.
 That, however, was not a thing any of them felt the least desire to complain of, and it was indeed a matter of regret to them that they were not harnessed to a heavier burden.
 There was a snow-wrapped desolation in front of them, and they had lost a number of small comforts and part of their provisions in making a landing.
-Whether the provisions could be replaced they did not know.
+Whether the latter could by any means be replaced they did not know, and in the meanwhile it certainly did not seem very probable.

-The small supply of food was an excellent reason for pushing on as fast as possible, and they stumbled and floundered forward until late in the afternoon.
-The ice became more rugged and broken as they proceeded.
-The snow had ceased, but the drifts which stretched across their path were plentiful, and they were in the midst of one when it seemed to Wyllard, who was leading, that they were sinking much deeper than usual.
-The snow was over the tops of his long boots, the sled seemed very heavy, and he could hear his comrades floundering savagely.
-There was a cry behind him, and he was jerked suddenly backwards for a pace or two until he flung himself down at full length in the snow.
+This was, however, an excellent reason for pushing on as fast as possible, and they stumbled and floundered forward until late in the afternoon, while the ice became more rugged and broken as they proceeded.
+The snow had ceased, but the drifts which stretched across their path were plentiful, and they were in the midst of one when it seemed to Wyllard who was leading that they were sinking much deeper than usual.
+The snow was over the top of his long boots, the sled seemed very heavy, and he could hear his comrades floundering savagely.
+Then there was a cry behind him, and he was jerked suddenly backwards for a pace or two until he flung himself down at full length clawing at the snow.
 After that he was drawn back no further, but the strain upon the trace became almost insupportable, and there was still a furious scuffling behind him.

-In a moment or two, however, the strain slackened, and looking round, he saw Charly waist-deep in the snow.
-Charly struggled out with difficulty, holding on by the trace, but the sled had vanished, and it was with grave misgivings that Wyllard scrambled to his feet.
-They hauled with all their might, and after a tense effort, that left them gasping, dragged the sled back into sight.
+In a moment or two, however, the strain slackened, and looking round he saw Charly waist-deep in the snow.
+The latter struggled out with difficulty holding on by the trace, but the sled had vanished, and it was with grave misgivings that Wyllard scrambled to his feet.
+Then, saying nothing, they hauled with all their might, and after a tense effort that left them gasping dragged the sled back into sight.
 Part of its load, however, had been left behind in the yawning hole.